NickAkincilar/Cortex_Analyst_Demo/README.md

 1. **SHOW ME TOP 15 PRODUCTS SOLD IN TX IN TERMS OF REVENUE**
     - "TX" does not match the data in the table where the real value is TEXAS.
 Show the query where it is filtering on TEXAS
     - Because we didnt specified a time range, LLM will use the entire time time period for revenue
-    - Notice how results can be displayed as Table, Charts but also as a business summary & insights using CORTEX.COMPLETE via Mistral_Large2
+    - Notice how results can be displayed as Table, Charts but also as a business summary & insights using **[CORTEX.COMPLETE()](https://docs.snowflake.com/en/sql-reference/functions/complete-snowflake-cortex)** function via Mistral_Large2
     - It drives insights using product descriptions such as Brand or Product Type even if those are not actual data columns
 2. **WHAT ABOUT IN 2009?**
-    - Notice this is a follow up to first question where Analyst will apply the YEAR=2009 to previous question
+    - Notice this is a follow up to first question where Analyst will apply the YEAR=2009 to the previous question

 4. **HOW ABOUT IN FL?**
     - Another follow up where we are switching to Sales in Florida during 2009